tashk85/rails-assessment/README.md

 https://github.com/luketurnerdev/rails-assessment

 ## Description Of Project
-[3D printing service] is a 2 way marketplace that connects designers wishing to print their designs with people who own 3D printing facilities.
-Users are able to sign up either as a designer or a printer, and [3D printing service] will connect the two parties together, enabling 3D printing transactions to be made.
+3Directions is a 2 way marketplace that connects designers wishing to print their designs with people who own 3D printing facilities.
+Users are able to sign up either as a designer or a printer, and 3Directions will connect the two parties together, enabling 3D printing transactions to be made.

+* These 2 parties will henceforth be referred to as 'designers' and 'printers'.

 ### Problem Definition / Purpose